Santiago de los Caballeros: Climate

-Santiago features a tropical wet and dry climate under the Köppen climate classification.
+Santiago features a tropical monsoon climate (Am) under the Köppen climate classification.
 The average temperature varies little in the city, because the tropical trade winds help mitigate the heat and humidity throughout the year.
 December and January are the coolest months and July and August are the warmest.
 Santiago and the rest of the country are in the Caribbean and have a tropical climate, which, when coupled with the city's altitude, 183 meters above sea level, causes cloudy conditions to persist through much of the year.
-While the city lies within the Hurricane belt, Santiago is more sheltered than other parts of the country from hurricanes because of its location in the Cibao Valley.
+While the entire country is susceptible to Atlantic hurricanes, Santiago and its environs are more sheltered than other parts of the country from their effects because of its location in the Cibao Valley.

 Economy

+Santiago de los Caballeros is considered the capital of the Cibao region, which produces 33% of the GDP, for a total of US$36,025 million in 2022, exceeding the total of El Salvador.
+Likewise, it had a Foreign Direct Investment (FDI) of US$978 million, equivalent to the 16th economy in receiving foreign investment in Latin America and the Caribbean, surpassing Ecuador.

 Santiago's economy is mainly based by the commercialization and industrialization of its products and finished goods, production of goods in the free zones, and by commerce.
 The city has headquarters and branches of all the main stores, supermarkets, restaurants and financial entities of the country.
 The city also has several shopping centers and multinational companies.

 Since it is the second-largest city in the Dominican Republic, it currently produces the second highest percentage of the nation's GDP, while also having one of the highest incomes per capita, and a large middle-class population.
 Telecommunications, such as; wireless phones, cable service, internet service and other services are important for the local economy.
 Tourism, to a lesser extent, also accounts for a portion of the city's economy.

 Santiago, like most cities and towns in the Cibao valley, has historically benefited from the fertile lands of this region.
 This makes Santiago de los Caballeros an important area for farming and livestock.
 Santiago's industrial sector is also one of the most dynamic in the country.
 It has the concentration of 15% of domestic industries.
 This means 308 manufacturing companies, which in 2004 employed more than 14,000 people or 12% of the labor of Dominican manufacturing work.
 The products range from cigars, coffee, and alcoholic beverages, to concrete, plywood and sheet products.

 The Mercado Modelo on Calle del Sol is a shopping center where there are various stores of handicrafts and native articles made by hand.